Skip to content

 Sophos Central Admin

-• Two-factor authentication for the admin dashboard has been working for a couple of weeks, but was introduced again.
+• Two-factor authentication for the admin dashboard has been available for a few weeks already, but was presented again.

-• Tamper Protection Recovery – If the client was deleted from Sophos Central, but the endpoint protection was still installed on the device, it became very costly to remove it afterwards.
-Now, at least within 60 days, the tamper protection password for deleted devices can still be viewed.
+• Tamper Protection Recovery – if a client is deleted from Sophos Central while Endpoint protection is still installed on the device, removing it afterwards used to be very time-consuming.
+Now, for at least 60 days, you can still view the tamper protection password for deleted devices.

 Enterprise Dashboard

-For larger customers, there is the Central Enterprise Dashboard.
-This allows you to manage multiple Central Accounts.
-This is suitable, for example, for larger companies that operate in multiple countries and require an admin with a Central Account in each country.
-Or as a second example, the Enterprise Dashboard is also suitable for a community with multiple schools.
-Thus, you can buy masses of licenses and distribute them and thus come cheaper.
-For even better management, the following two functions have already been announced:
+For larger customers, there is the Sophos Central Enterprise Dashboard.
+It lets you manage multiple Central accounts, for example for organisations that operate in several countries and need a local admin with their own Central account in each country.
+Another example would be a municipality with several schools.
+You can purchase a large number of licenses centrally, distribute them and reduce costs.
+For even better management, the following two features have already been announced:

-• Master Policy – Create a policy and distribute it across all accounts
+• Master Policy – create a policy once and roll it out across all accounts.

-• Better management of notifications – Individual admins can now be notified about defined events.
+• Improved notification management – individual admins can now be notified about defined events.

 Sophos Central Email